Lewis & Clark Baseball League: Origin

-Clites, who also worked as a golf operations manager at a local course with peak business demand on the weekends suggested there were ample local companies that also require full-time Friday through Sunday staffing.
-Creating a "conference" that operates solely on weekdays still gives players a chance to take part-time seasonal jobs, with weekend-based hours.
+Clites, who also worked as a golf operations manager at a local course, with peak business demand on the weekends, suggested there were ample local companies that also required full-time Friday through Sunday staffing.
+Creating a "conference" that operates solely on weekdays still gives players a chance to take part-time seasonal jobs with weekend-based hours.
 This "conference" also doubles as the place for student-athletes to play if they have no desire to work or intern in the summer.
 Though not encouraged, if they simply come to the league to become a better baseball player, the weekday is for them.

 Simply freeing the schedule for players to pursue employment was not enough.
 Mahrt did not want potential recruits to have to "go it alone."
 With a wide range of local business contacts in tow, the league actively pairs players with suitable employers.
 League officers spend as much time and energy placing student-athletes with companies matching each individual's area of study as they do placing them on teams.
-The LCBL's competitive advantage over other leagues is its network of companies; the Find Your Way Program.
+The LCBL's competitive advantage over other leagues is its network of companies, the Find Your Way Program.
 In its first year of existence, over 20 companies from the local St. Louis area had players from the LCBL either interning, job shadowing, fast-tracked for interviews, or otherwise employed.
 The league also employs several sports management, marketing, broadcasting, and journalism majors as player-interns for gameday operations.

 Branding

-The two-silhouette logo is inspired by, of all things, a highway sign.
-Mahrt was driving to a Metro League game in 2012 thinking out loud about his new league when he took special notice of the imagery used to demarcate the Lewis and Clark National Historic Trail.
+The two-silhouette logo of Meriwether Lewis and William Clark was inspired by a highway sign.
+Mahrt was driving to a Metro League game in 2012 when he took special notice of the imagery used to demarcate the Lewis and Clark National Historic Trail.
 It is something he had seen countless times, as the signs appear every five miles along the Missouri River.
-But seen while dreaming about a future business venture, the sign took on a new life.
-The trail's triangular logo evolved into the circular centerpiece in the Lewis & Clark Baseball League primary wordmark.
+The trail's triangular logo evolved into the circular centerpiece in the Lewis & Clark Baseball League's primary wordmark.